homeinfra/Horizon/README.md

 1. Cleanup all instances of "# Variables loaded externally", to be replaced by checks for -z.
 1. Revisit all instances where we disable shellcheck warnings
-1. Enhance slf4.sh to support stack traces on logFatal
+1. Enhance slf4.sh to support stack traces on logFatal.
+This could be an "-s" option to the logger.
-1. Add a function to manually dump a stack trace in slf4.sh
 1. Update GUARDS everywhere to print a warning and stack trace
 1. Can we have a reusable utility function for the GUARDS?
 1. Eliminate executables that are also used as library